Your customers only really care about themselves and your product’s value to them!

 I think it was P&G who coined the phrase “the first moment of truth” in referring to the beginning of the shopping experience.
 I would, therefore, add employees, at least in retail and other consumer-facing industries, as being a close second.
 However, the vast majority of products are made by companies that rarely, if ever, come into direct contact with their customers. (sadly true even today, which is why I encourage regular customer connections as I mentioned earlier.)Most products are made by companies that rarely, if ever, come into direct contact with customers.
 Click To Tweet

-Now it’s true that in the service industry employees matter to the customers, but I am still not convinced they come first.
-I still think customers will judge a hotel, a restaurant or an airline based primarily on the product and value, just like in any other industry.
-However, it is obvious that loyalty is impacted by and depends upon the service offered.Loyalty in the service industry will be impacted by & depend upon the service offered.
+Now it’s true that service industry employees matter to the customers, but even now I’m not convinced they come first.
+I still think customers will judge a hotel, a restaurant or an airline based primarily on the product’s value, just like any other industry.
+However, it is obvious that loyalty is impacted by and depends upon the services offered.Loyalty in the service industry will be impacted by & depend upon the services offered.
 Click To Tweet

 “You’re not trying to win an argument.
 You’re trying to win a customer.”